microsoft/CCF/doc/operations/start_network.rst

 CCF nodes can be started by using IP Addresses (both IPv4 and IPv6 are supported) or by specifying a fully qualified domain name.
 If an FQDN is used then a ``dNSName`` subject alternative name should be specified as part of the ``node_certificate.subject_alt_names`` configuration entry.
 Once a DNS has been setup it will be possible to connect to the node over TLS by using the node's domain name.

 When starting up, the node generates its own key pair and outputs the unendorsed certificate associated with its public key at the location specified by the ``node_certificate_file`` configuration entry.
-The certificate of the freshly-created CCF network is also output at the location specified by the ``network_certificate_file`` configuration entry.
+The certificate of the freshly-created CCF network is also output at the location specified by the ``service_certificate_file`` configuration entry.

-.. note:: The network certificate should be distributed to users and members to be used as the certificate authority (CA) when establishing a TLS connection with any of the nodes part of the CCF network.
+.. note:: The service certificate should be distributed to users and members to be used as the certificate authority (CA) when establishing a TLS connection with any of the nodes part of the CCF network.
 When using ``curl``, this is passed as the ``--cacert`` argument.

 The initial constitution scripts, member certificates, public encryption keys and data files as well as the initial service configuration should be set in the :ref:`start configuration` section of the JSON configuration.